-Here’s how you turn a perfectly good source of protein into junk food: Process it.
+Here’s how to turn a perfectly good source of protein into junk food: Process it.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The researchers analyzed a randomly selected chicken nugget from two different unidentified chains.
-The first nugget was only around 50 percent muscle tissue.
+Researchers in one study examined a randomly selected chicken nugget from two different unidentified chains.
+The first nugget was only around 50% muscle tissue.
 The remainder was mostly fat, with some blood vessels and nerves in the mix.
-The second nugget was around 40 percent muscle tissue, with the rest being primarily fat, plus some bone pieces and connective tissue.
+The second nugget was around 40% muscle tissue, with the rest being primarily fat, plus some bone pieces and connective tissue.

-For a moment, set aside the idea of eating nerves, bone and blood vessels — understandably unappetizing to many people.
-What may be more important is that the mix provides less protein, more fat, more sodium and more carbohydrates than you’d get from unprocessed chicken.
+With obesity recognized as a chronic disease by the American Medical Association, choosing healthy meal options is crucial to living a healthy lifestyle.
+Aside from the idea of eating nerves, bone and blood vessels — understandably unappetizing to many people — what may be more important is that chicken nuggets provide more fat, less protein, more sodium and more carbohydrates than you’d get from unprocessed chicken.